ccorcos/elmish/v7/README.md

 Awesome.
 Now + and - only changes the main counter.
 We're only beginning to see the expressiveness of this pattern.

-(2) Sometimes the schema of a component might be dynamic.
-A perfect example of this is the `listOf` component.
-The `listOf` component creates an arbitrary number the same component with buttons to insert and remove items.
+(2) Some components may have more complicated relationships between the state and its subcomponents.
+Two such examples are the `listOf` higher-order component and the `undoable` higher-order component.

+The `listOf` component creates an arbitrary list of components along with buttons to add and remove components from the list.
+Thus the schema is no longer static, but rather a function of the current state for the component.
+The data structure returned from the schema determines the structure of the children object passed into the side-effect functions.
+We do this by specifying a `Child` which is defined by a component type and a lens for querying and mutating state.
+When defining a dynamic schema like this, you need to define the initial state yourself.

 ```js
 const listOf = (kind) => {